Matthew McDowell

 Matthew McDowell, at 94 years of age.

-Matthew McDowell was a steamboat owner and builder associated with the Puget Sound Mosquito Fleet.
+Matthew McDowell (1850-1944) was a steamboat owner and builder associated with the Puget Sound Mosquito Fleet which operated around Washington state, US.

 Background

-McDowell was born on February 18, 1850, to Matthew McDowell and Mary Jane Young in Eden, County Antrim and was one of 9 kids.
+McDowell was born on February 18, 1850, to Matthew McDowell and Mary Jane Young in Eden, County Antrim, Ireland, and was one of 9 siblings.
 He left home at age 15 to work as a coal passer for steamers on the Anchor Line.

-He had three sons and one daughter, all of whom were associated with his steamboat business.
-His three sons, Albert(George Alexander), Robert, and John, served as engineers and eventually all qualified as masters.
-His daughter Mary acted as purser.
-Mary later married Arthur Thompson, who became a well-known Puget Sound pilot.
+He later had three sons and one daughter, all of whom were associated with his steamboat business.
+His three sons, Albert (George Alexander), Robert, and John served as engineers and eventually all qualified as masters.
+His daughter Mary acted as purser and later married Arthur Thompson, who became a well-known Puget Sound pilot.

+Early shipping activities

+In the early 1890s, McDowell operated the propeller steamer Quickstep, built at Astoria, Oregon in 1877, as a towboat on Puget Sound.

 McDowell's fleet was originally based in Tacoma, near the smelter.
 He often slept on one of his boats, especially if he was to be its captain the following morning.
-Once a vessel he was sleeping in was nearly run down by a large steamer, so in 1905 Captain McDowell bought 80 acre of land on Brown's Point.
+Once a vessel he was sleeping in was nearly run down by a large steamer.

 House and dock near Browns Point Lighthouse

-McDowell built a house and dock near the lighthouse.
+In 1905 McDowell bought 80 acre of land on Brown's Point, where he built a house and dock near the lighthouse.
 He called his new home Caledonia, after the poetic name for Scotland.
 His boats served landings Dumas Bay, Lakota, Adelaide, Redondo, Des Moines, Zenith, Maury, Portage, Chautauqua, Vashon Island, Tacoma and Seattle.
 As the permanent population and the summer vacationers increased, his business thrived.
 He later built a dance hall next to his dock, and transported patrons to it on the D fleet steamers.

-Operation of Quickstep

-In early 1890s, McDowell operated the propeller steamer Quickstep (built at Astoria in 1877) as a towboat on Puget Sound.

-First boat

-In 1897, McDowell built his first boat.
-Defiance (I), at Caledonia, near Tacoma.
-She was 60.5 long and rated at 85 tons.
-Defiance (I) was the first of six steamboats launched by Captain McDowell, all beginning with the letter "D" and all built at the Crawford and Reid ship yard.
-In each case, Captain McDowell took personal charge of the construction.